netaz/carnd_traffic_sign_classifier/README.md

 Before applying the image preprocessing, I need to augment the dataset.
 I'm augmenting because I want to make the classes have a bit better representation distribution.
 I'm augmenting a class by taking each image from that class in the dataset and add augmented copies of it.
 The augmentation is performed with scipy's ndimage library.
 I only augment the classes that have "low" representation (1% or lower).
 For classes with representation below 0.7% I apply extra augmentation (three times as much augmented images).
 I could have chosen a more elaborate augmentation policy, and there's more experimenting that I can do, but will skip due to lack of time.
 After the augmentation the distribution is much better:<br><br>
 ![](augmented_training_distribution.png)
 I tried two different augmentations: random rotation of angles chosen in the range {-15, 15}, and random bluring levels.
 I choose between the two randomly.
+Later on, feeling that I needed more augmentation, I added random shifting (on x and y axes) and mixed rotation with shifting.
+I didn't see much improvement, but I didn't do enough experimnetation.
 Finally, I apply the pre-processing on the newly augmented training dataset, and then plot 5 random images, for some sanity checks:<br>
 ![](sample_augmented_training.png)
 <br><br>